Kent Invicta: Kent Invicta RLFC and Southend Invicta RLFC

-Kent Invicta RLFC was formed by a local businessman, Paul Faires, and Jim Thompson, Maidstone United FC's chairman.
-The club was admitted to the Rugby Football League on 6 April 1983 and entered the Second Division.
+Kent Invicta RLFC was formed by a local businessman, Paul Faires, and Jim Thompson, Maidstone United FC's chairman; Faires' desire to form the club was reported in October 1982.
+The club was admitted to the Rugby Football League on 6 April 1983 and entered the Second Division; their application for membership reportedly received "overwhelming support".
+Faires previously was involved with Radio Caroline and had played rugby union, having been privately educated, but became interested in rugby league after watching Fulham playing.
+In the summer of 1983 the club signed Bob Mordell, Mark Elia and the veteran Ian Van Bellen.
 The moniker "Invicta" (unvanquished) is the motto of Kent.
 The club colours consisted of a black shirt with an amber chevron, black shorts and black socks.
 The club played its first game at London Road, Maidstone, a ground it shared with Maidstone United.
-It lost the game 31-12 against Cardiff City Blue Dragons.
-By 6 November 1983 the club was bankrupt.
-Despite its financial problems, the club continued playing competitively.
+It lost the game 31–12 against Cardiff City Blue Dragons.
+On 5 November 1983 it was reported that acting chairman Jim Thompson had clinched a deal which would see the club out of its financial problems and four days later it was considered to be in a good financial position and to have reached agreement with other clubs about its transfer debts.
+The club continued to play competitively, despite its financial problems, and on 11 February 1984 its Challenge Cup tie against Castleford was televised live on the BBC's Grandstand.

-In late 1984 the team became Southend Invicta, and started playing games at the Roots Hall Stadium in Southend.
+Following problems with waterlogging on the pitch at Maidstone, in the summer of 1984 the team became Southend Invicta, and started playing games at the Roots Hall Stadium in Southend.
 The club colours changed to white shirts with a blue V, white shorts and white socks.
-Invicta were struck from the 1985-86 fixtures by the Rugby Football League because it was considered not to have formed a team.
-It went into liquidation soon afterwards.
+Invicta were struck from the 1985-86 fixtures by the Rugby Football League because it was considered not to have formed a team.; for its last home game against Huddersfield that spring, it had attracted a crowd of only 85 people.
+The club went into liquidation soon afterwards.